davidbramsay/simpleWebRTCdemo/README.md

 ###1)  Clone/copy this repo to your computer.

-###2) Install a signal server:
+###2) Install a signal server.

-To get this demo working, you must go to the terminal (with node installed), and make a directory for a signaling server.
+Go to the terminal (with node installed) and make a directory for a signaling server.
 CD into that directory and:

 ```
 git clone https://github.com/andyet/signalmaster ./